oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

     (CSS class of icon of transition button).
 * **form_options**
     These options will be passed to form type of transition, they can contain options for form types of attributes that will be shown when user clicks transition button.
-Se more at [Transition Forms](./transition-forms.md)).
+See more at [Transition Forms](./transition-forms.md)).
 * **transition_definition**
     *string*
     Name of associated transition definition.